Language Generation in the Limit: Noise, Loss, and Feedback: Introduction.

 The above theorem is also interesting from a conceptual perspective since it further distinguishes the phenomenon of language generation from traditional models of learning, a line of research started by~\cite{LRT25}.
 Indeed, for traditional learning, multiple learners can be amalgamated into a combined learner, such as in boosting, but the above theorem rules this out for language generators in general.

-\paragraph{Lossy and Noisy Generation.} Next, we consider two natural variants of the language generation model that are weaker than the basic model of~\cite{KM24}.
+{\bf Lossy and Noisy Generation.} Next, we consider two natural variants of the language generation model that are weaker than the basic model of~\cite{KM24}.
 A noisy model of language generation was introduced by~\cite{RR25} where the adversary is constrained to output all correct strings from $K$ but can also output a finite number of incorrect strings that do not belong to $K$.
-In a similar vein, \cite{LRT25} introduced language generation without samples (they called it auto-regressive generation), where the adversary does not provide any example strings to the algorithms.
+In a similar vein,~\cite{LRT25} introduced language generation without samples (they called it auto-regressive generation), where the adversary does not provide any example strings, and the algorithm must generate entirely by itself.
 Our next result establishes an equivalence between these two models, for both uniform and non-uniform generation.
 (Note that in language generation without samples, non-uniform generation is equivalent to generation in the limit since there is no enumeration.)

 \begin{restatable}{theorem}{equiuniform} A collection $\SC$ is uniformly noisily generatable if and only if $\SC$ is uniformly generatable without samples.
 Similarly, a collection $\SC$ is non-uniformly noisily generatable if and only if $\SC$ is generatable in the limit without samples (equivalently, non-uniformly generatable without samples). \end{restatable}